-Slavery in East Asia: Legal Basis and Legacy
+Slavery in East Asia: Legal Basis & Legacy

 Event Information

-Slavery in East Asia: Legal Basis and Legacy In-Person
+Slavery in East Asia: Legal Basis & Legacy In-Person

 Slavery in medieval East Asia, much as in Europe of the same era, came to be defined chiefly in terms of legal status.
 Yet, despite their overtly shared and dehumanizingly essentialist premises, the legal principles of slavery as practiced in medieval East Asia and correspondingly in the West evinced several stark operative differences.
 Possibly most striking among these differences is that whereas legal statutes in medieval Europe functioned mostly toward the purpose of depriving the enslaved of rights, the legal provisions of medieval East Asia tended to confer upon slaves some basic protections, such as the right not to be capriciously killed by one’s master.
 This propensity for the laws pertaining to slavery in medieval East Asia, in contrast to those of Europe, to extend some modicum of standing before the law to the enslaved will be shown to have had consequential and far-reaching implications, not only for the modern sustainability of slavery as an institution but also for its eventual abolition.

 This talk is free and open to the public.
-Light refreshments will be provided starting at 4:00 p.m.
+Light refreshments will be provided in the Founders Room starting at 4 p.m.
+You can also watch this talk online via Zoom by registering here.

 About Don Wyatt